-- scan-capable (issues beacons or responses to active probe) but is known not to be available (that is, not physically within detection range). - non-scan-capable not configured to be detectable via a scan and therefore may or may not be physically within detection range.
+- scan-capable (issues beacons or responses to active probe) but is known not to be available (that is, not physically within detection range). - non-scan-capable not configured to be detectable via a scan and therefore may or may not be physically within detection range (requires a client 'active search' process).